Neuroscience-Informed Yoga Teaching™

 1. The Book

-2. NIYT™ Professional Certificate
+2. NIYT™ 20-hour Professional Certificate

-3. NIYT™ 200-Hour Teacher Training
+3. coming soon: NIYT™ 200-Hour Teacher Training

 About the Creator of NIYT™